isl-org/Open3D-ML/docs/tensorboard.md

 Next lets look at how to save 3D summaries from your own training code.
-The examples below are in the `Open3D-ML/examples/` folder.
+The examples below are in the `examples/` folder in the Open3D-ML repository.

 Custom properties and semantic segmentation
 -------------------------------------------